Thanks..and more

 This staggering amount of work has benefited our members and the broader Clojurist community.

-A thanks goes out to all the developers for their commitment and contributions to the community over the last 7 years: Adam Helins, Alexander Oloo, Ambrose Bonnaire-Sergeant, Arne Brasseur, Ashima Panjwani, Baptiste Dupuch, Benjamin Kamphaus, Ben Brinckerhoff, Bobbi Tower, Bozhidar Batsov, Brandon Ringe, Bruce Hauman, Chris Badahdah, Chris McCormick, Charles Comstock, Chris Oakman, Christian Johansen, Christophe Grand, Dainius Jocas, Daniel Higginbotham, Daniel Slutsky,Danny Freeman, David Levy, David Nolen, Dragan Duric, Eric Dallo, Ethan Miller, Gert Goet, Grodziski, Henry Widd, Iizuka Masashi, Isaac Johnston, Jack Rusher, Jacob O’Bryant, James Reeves, Janet Carr, Jeaye Wilkerson, Jeremiah Coyle, John Collins, John Stevenson, Joakim Tengstrand, Joel Holdbrooks, José Luis Lafuente, Juho Teperi, Karol Wójcik, Kira McLean, Konrad Kühne, Kury Harringer, L. Jordan Miller, Lee Hinman, Lukas Domagala, Mark Engelberg, Martin Kavalar, Matthew Davidson, Matthew Huebert, Matthew Ratzke, Michael Sappler, Michiel Borkent, Mike Fikes, Mitesh Shah, Nikita Prokopov, Oleksandr Yakushev, Oleksii Kachaiev, Oliver Caldwell, Othman Azil, Peter Stromberg, Peter Taoussanis, Rafael Krzyważnia, Sam Ritchie, Savo Djuric, Sean Corfield, Sebastian Zartner, Thomas Clark, Thomas Heller, Tim Pope, Toby Crawley, Tommi Jalkanen, Tommi Reiman, VEMV, Vladislav Protsenko, William Acton, Zach Oakes, Žygis Medelis, and the team at Gaiwan.
+A thanks goes out to all the developers for their commitment and contributions to the community over the last 8 years: Adam Helins, Alexander Oloo, Ambrose Bonnaire-Sergeant, Arne Brasseur, Ashima Panjwani, Baptiste Dupuch, Benjamin Kamphaus, Ben Brinckerhoff, Bobbi Tower, Bozhidar Batsov, Brandon Ringe, Bruce Hauman, Chris Badahdah, Chris McCormick, Charles Comstock, Chris Oakman, Christian Johansen, Christophe Grand, Dainius Jocas, Daniel Higginbotham, Daniel Slutsky,Danny Freeman, David Levy, David Nolen, Dragan Duric, Eric Dallo, Ethan Miller, Gert Goet, Grodziski, Henry Widd, Iizuka Masashi, Isaac Johnston, Jack Rusher, Jacob O’Bryant, James Reeves, Janet Carr, Jeaye Wilkerson, Jeremiah Coyle, John Collins, John Stevenson, Joakim Tengstrand, Joel Holdbrooks, José Luis Lafuente, Juho Teperi, Karl Pietrzak, Karol Wójcik, Kira McLean, Konrad Kühne, Kury Harringer, L. Jordan Miller, Lee Hinman, Lukas Domagala, Mark Engelberg, Martin Kavalar, Matthew Davidson, Matthew Huebert, Matthew Ratzke, Michael Sappler, Michiel Borkent, Mike Fikes, Mitesh Shah, Nikita Prokopov, Oleksandr Yakushev, Oleksii Kachaiev, Oliver Caldwell, Othman Azil, Peter Stromberg, Peter Taoussanis, Rafael Krzyważnia, Roman Luitikou, Sam Ritchie, Savo Djuric, Sean Corfield, Sebastian Zartner, Siyoung Byun, Thomas Clark, Thomas Heller, Tim Pope, Toby Crawley, Tommi Jalkanen, Tommi Reiman, VEMV, Vladislav Protsenko, William Acton, Zach Oakes, Žygis Medelis, and the team at Gaiwan.

 Finally, a shout-out to the companies and organizations who have supported our work throughout the year and most for many years.
 They believe in Open Source development and have made a commitment to Clojure as an important tool for their product, service, and organizational projects.
 If your company might consider becoming a sponsoring member, please contact Daniel Compton at daniel@clojuriststogether.org to explore further.

-And a shout out to the Into, Cons and Assoc Members who Contributed in 2024!
+And a shout out to the Into, Cons and Assoc Members who Contributed in 2025!

-… and another thank you to all the 2024 Contributing Members.
+… and another thank you to Revenue Share member Jacek Schae (Learn Reagent, Learn re-frame) and all the 2025 Contributing Members.
 All of you make this work possible!

 Let’s join in celebrating this wonderful community - and hoping for peace in the New Year.